Build a WordPress website (Linux)

 复制 MD 格式

-To gain full control over your website environment, manually deploy an LNMP stack and install WordPress to build a flexible blog or web portal.
+For full control over your website, manually deploy an LNMP stack and install WordPress.
+This approach allows you to build a blog, portal, or other types of websites.

 Prerequisites

-• Enable public access: Assign a static public IP address or bind an Elastic IP Address (EIP) to the ECS instance.
+• Enable public access: Assign a public IP address or associate an elastic IP address (EIP) with the instance.

-• Add a security group rule: Allow inbound traffic on TCP ports 22 and 80 in the security group of the instance.
+• Add a security group rule: Allow inbound traffic over TCP on ports 22 and 80 in the security group of your instance.

 Procedure